 As a beginner, you’re likely to need the complete kit, and you won’t need to worry about ensuring the compatibility of the equipment.
 Moreover, you won’t have the challenge of having to source bits of equipment from various suppliers.

 However, if you already have a transmitter, you could think about buying a sailboat kit that requires you to acquire and fit servos and a receiver.

 Which beginner RC sailboat kits are best for racing?

 If you’re interested in model sailboat racing, you’ll want to buy a kit that conforms to one of the many classes of RC sailboat racing.
-The best place to start is to check out which classes are raced at your local RC sailing club, and go for a kit in that class.
+The best place to start is to check out which classes are raced at your local RC sailing club and go for a kit in that class.
 You’ll find out more by consulting the American Model Yachting Association here or the Model Yachting Association in the UK, here.

 Popular classes for newcomers are the DF 65 or 95 classes, DF standing for DragonForce.
 These are beautiful boats available in kit form for around $300 (£275).
 You can find out more at these dealers: USA (Non – Affiliate link to Dragon Sailing) UK (Affiliate link to Ebay).